UK-Digital-Heart-Project/SEMRICS/README.md

 A short and self-explanatory user manual is attached.

-Screenshots are included in the "Figures" directory.
+Screenshots are included in the "Docs + Figures" directory.

 ## Installation
 Clone this repo to a folder in your MATLAB workspace, browse to the folder containing SEMRICS.m, then modify the MATLAB path: